Volkswagen Golf R review – the ultimate Golf

 - Underwhelming sound

 Unlike the other fast versions of the Golf, the R stands out by featuring four-wheel drive.
-Despite having the highest power output, at 316bhp, the 4Motion system allows drivers to feel confident in the Golf R in any weather.
+Despite having a power output of 316bhp, the 4Motion system allows drivers to feel confident in the Golf R in any weather.
 It’s a similar recipe to the Golf R’s main rivals, which include the Mercedes-AMG A 35 and the mechanically related Cupra Leon and Audi S3.
+The Golf R 20 Years ups power to 329bhp, making it the hottest version of the Golf currently on sale.

 The previous Volkswagen Golf R was a huge success for the brand, both for its capability and for its reasonable monthly payments.
 It was available in three- and five-door versions, plus there was an estate version, and manual or automatic gearboxes were offered throughout its lifespan.
 It proved so popular that VW’s R sub-brand introduced more models; hanging off the Golf R’s coattails are the range-topping Volkswagen T-Roc R, Tiguan R, Arteon R and Touareg R, with varying levels of driver involvement.